Give AI the Same Context You Give Yourself

 repos, configurations

-Same pattern with writing.
-The first AI-assisted draft I worked on read like nine separate articles stitched together — repetitive, wordy, and full of end-of-section summaries that restated what the reader had just read.
+Now the AI's output is close enough that I rarely edit it.
+The same pattern showed up with writing.
+The first AI-assisted draft I worked on read like nine separate articles stitched together: repetitive, wordy, and full of end-of-section summaries that restated what the reader had just read.
 The content was accurate, but it didn't value the reader's time.
-Every sentence should earn its place, and too many of them didn't.
 So I updated my writing context: remove purple prose, cut unnecessary qualifiers, never summarize what the reader just experienced.
-Prompt, notice what's wrong, update the context, prompt again.
-Over time, you stop correcting.
-I'm still tuning the granularity.

 Feedback loopRouteLoad the right contextVerifyConfirm it's workingRefineUpdate context filesAI readscontext filesFeedback markersshow what loadedFix what's wrong,add what's missing